Interpretation services available, email firstname.lastname@example.org

 A: There is no age limit on eligible applicants and artists of all ages are welcome to apply for

 opportunities to make work, learn skills, or build their arts business, including individuals who

 are currently students.
-However, please note that you will need to make the case that your
+However, please note that costs for projects that are related to schooling or course work, including a thesis, are not eligible and that you will need to make the case that your

 proposal has an impact both on you and on an audience and/or the community.
 All types of

 proposals will be considered, however the Make|Learn|Build grant is intended to support and